Skip to main content

 3. Make actionable decisions

-Adopting an analytics-driven approach to managing open workers compensation claims can help organizations improve claim outcomes.
-Prioritizing early intervention, leveraging data-driven insights, and implementing innovative solutions can help optimize workers compensation processes and reduce the total cost of risk.
+Adopting an analytics-driven approach to managing open workers compensation claims can help organisations improve claim outcomes.
+Prioritising early intervention, leveraging data-driven insights, and implementing innovative solutions can help optimise workers compensation processes and reduce the total cost of risk.

 (This article was originally published in Business Insurance)